 ACA 14-144-311 amends Arkansas Code Title 14 to authorize the creation and operation of research park authorities for the purpose of economic development, exempting the property of each research park authority from all state, county and municipal taxes including income tax, inheritance and estate tax.
-The act allows contributions to research park authorities to qualify for the credit provided by ACA 26-51-1103.
+The act allows contributions to research park authorities to qualify for the credit provided by ACA 26-51-1102.

-6. Workforce Training Credit
+7. Workforce Training Credit

 ACA 6-50-702 permits an income tax credit based on a portion of the cost of workforce training.
-If the training is in an Arkansas state supported educational institution, the credit allowed is the lesser of one-half (1/2) of the amount paid by the company or the hourly training cost up to \$80 per instructional hour.
+If the training is in an Arkansas state supported educational institution, the credit allowed is the lesser of one-half (1/2) of the amount paid by the company or the hourly training cost up to \$80 per instructional hour for tax years prior to 2014 to increase to \$100 per hour for tax years beginning on or after January 1, 2014.
 If training is by company employees or company paid consultants, the tax credit cannot be more than \$25 per hour.
 There is no carryforward provision for this credit.
-Applications for this credit are available from the Arkansas Department of Economic Development at (501) 682-7675.
+Applications for this credit are available from the AEDC at (501) 682-7675.

-7. Tourism Development Credit
+8. Tourism Development Credit

 ACA 15-11-509 provides for an income tax credit equal to 4% of the payroll of the new full-time permanent employees working at a tourism attraction project.
 To be counted as a new full-time permanent employee for the purpose of qualifying for the tax credit, the employee in the position must have been an Arkansas taxpayer during the year in which the credit was earned.

-For projects receiving approval after March 1,1999, the credit may be applied against the approved company's income tax liability for the succeeding nine (9) years or until exhausted, whichever occurs first.
-The Act was effective August 12, 2005.
+For projects receiving approval after March 1,1999, the credit may be applied against the approved company's income tax liability for the succeeding nine (9) tax years or until exhausted, whichever occurs first.

-8. Youth Apprenticeship Program
+9. Youth Apprenticeship Program

 ACA 26-51-509 provides for an income tax credit of \$2,000 or 10% of the wages earned by a youth apprentice, whichever is less, to a business participating in the United States Department of Labor apprenticeship program.
 The credit may not exceed the income tax otherwise due and the pass-through provisions of ACA 26-51-409 will apply as in effect for the taxable year the credit was earned.
 Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.

 ACA 26-51-1601 et seq. provides for an income tax credit of \$2,000 or 10% of the wages earned by a youth apprentice, whichever is less, to a business participating in the Arkansas Vocational and Technical Education Division apprenticeship program.
 The occupation in which the youth apprentice is employed must not be covered by the United States Department of Labor apprenticeship program as in effect on January 1,1995.
 The credit may not exceed the income tax otherwise due.
 Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.